Skip to Content

 5. Other documentation at your lender’s discretion to verify your identity or any incomplete information from your application, such as a copy of your driver's license or social security card.

-How long does a USDA approval take?
+How long does preapproval take?

 Neighbors Bank Learning Center